botherder/website/_posts/art/2018-07-08-gallery-of-surveillance.md

 {:.center}
 *A first version of this work is featured in the [isthisit? issue 5](http://www.isthisitisthisit.com/issue-05) book, launched at "[Terms and Condition May Apply](http://www.isthisitisthisit.com/terms-and-conditions-may-apply)" exhibition at Annka Kultys Gallery, London, in August 2018.*

+*A video installation of this work, named "Faces of Surveillance", was exhibited at the "[Museum of Modern Malware](https://labac.dev/)" at DEFCON, Las Vegas, in August 2019.*

 {:.center}
 ![](/assets/art/gallery-of-surveillance/pakistan_keylogger.gif)